kylemcdonald/ExhaustingACrowd/readme.md

 The frontend is written with TypeScript, and is getting definitions with `tsd`.
 Install these with `npm install -g typescript@1.4 tsd@next`

 Then, to run locally, first set up config vars to attach to the remote database.
-You will need to set the `export DATABASE_URL='...'` (using the variables in Heroku) and `export PGSSLMODE='require'`.
+You will need to set the `export HEROKU_POSTGRESQL_AQUA_URL='...'` (using the variables in Heroku) and `export PGSSLMODE='require'`.
 Execute:

 ```sh
 $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash